In the article

 Bed Bug Bites:

-Bed bug bites are often the first sign of an infestation.
+Bed bug bites in Australia are often the first sign of an infestation.
 These bites typically occur at night when bed bugs are most active.

 Bite Characteristics: